 Leveraging our global, multi-disciplinary advisory and project management experience, we work with government, philanthropic and impact investment partners to identify, co-design, propose and scale innovative cross-sector solutions to complex sustainable development (SDG) challenges.

 We believe in the importance of evidence-driven inquiry, an open innovation approach, the search for circular economy solutions and drawing inspiration from nature through biomimicry.
-Our focus is on co-creating and scaling enduring interventions that can achieve systemic, long-term improvement in outcomes.
+Our focus is on co-creating and scaling enduring interventions that can achieve systemic, long-term improvement in outcomes and shared value creation for public and private sector stakeholders working together.
 Our current social impact collaboration initiatives are:

 Middle East & North Africa Centers for Disease Control